carvel-dev/kapp/docs/config.md

 `labelScopingRules` specify locations for inserting kapp generated labels that scope resources to resources within current application.

 `templateRules` how template resources affect other resources.
 In above example, template config maps are said to affect deployments.

+`additionalLabels` specify additional labels to apply to all resources for custom uses by the user (added based on `ownershipLabelRules`).

 ### Resource matchers